Abhishekkole/helloworld/README.md

 # 4. Publish it to Google Artifact Registry
 # 5. Deploy it to Cloud Run
 #
-# To configure this workflow:
+# To configure this CI/CD workflow:
 # 1. Ensure the required Google Cloud APIs are enabled:
 #
 #    Cloud Run:run.googleapis.com
 #    Artifact Registry:artifactregistry.googleapis.com
 #
-# 2. Generate the JSON key for GCP Service account and store it in the Github Secrets.
+# 2. Generate the JSON key for GCP Service account.
 #
 # 3. Ensure the required IAM permissions are granted
+#    Storage
+#       roles/storage.admin
 #
 #    Cloud Run
 #      roles/run.admin